open-mmlab/mmsegmentation/projects/bactteria_detection/README.md

-# Bactteria detection with darkfield microscopy Dataset
+# Bactteria detection with darkfield microscopy

-This project support **`Bactteria detection with darkfield microscopy Dataset`**, and the dataset can be download from [here](https://tianchi.aliyun.com/dataset/94411).
+This project support **`Bactteria detection with darkfield microscopy `**, and the dataset used in this project can be downloaded from [here](https://tianchi.aliyun.com/dataset/94411).

 ## Usage